ioBroker/ioBroker.js-controller/docs/en/install/virtualbox.md

 Partitioning hard disk 2: We select our hard disk Recording110.jpg

-Disk Partitioning 3: We select ALL FILES ON A PARTITION, RECOMMENDED FOR BEGINNERS RECORDING 111.jpg
+Partition Disk 3: We select ALL FILES ON A PARTITION, RECOMMENDED FOR BEGINNERS RECORDING 111.jpg

 Partitioning Hard Disk 4: We select PARTITIONING EXIT AND TAKE CHANGES Recording112.jpg